 Studies abroad autumn 2024

 Each term we have an information session for students interested in one of our bilateral agreements.
 The information is published on Athena for students currently taking English 1 and 2.
 If you are not a student on those courses but want to attend, contact us at email@example.com.

-The information session during the spring term will take place on Monday, 20 February, between 11 and 12 in room F389.
-The application deadline for studies abroad in the spring term 2023 is on Wednesday, 1 March, at 12.00 (noon).
+The information session during the spring term will take place on Monday 29 January, between 11.00 and 11.30, in room F497.
+The application deadline for studies abroad in the autumn term 2024 is Sunday 4 February.
+Interviews will be held on Wednesday 7 February.

 The following documents need to be enclosed with the application:

 1. The form Application for exchange studies (pdf) (774 Kb) .